Hey Petrunko

-Hey Petrunko is the second album by Ooberman, released in March 2003 on the band's own Rotodisc label.
-It was recorded and produced by the band.
+Hey Petrunko is the second studio album by English band Ooberman.
+It was released on 3 March 2003 through the band's own label, Rotodisc.
+It was recorded and produced by the band themselves.

-Three singles were released in support of the album – "Running Girl", "Beany Bean" (not featured on the album itself) and "First Day of The Holidays".
-The album peaked at #41 on the UK Independent Albums Chart, while "Beany Bean" and "First Day of The Holidays" peaked at #16 and #38, respectively, on the UK Independent Singles Chart.
+Three singles were released in support of the album – "Running Girl", "Beany Bean" (not featured on the album itself) and "First Day of the Holidays".
+The album peaked at #41 on the UK Independent Albums Chart, while "Beany Bean" and "First Day of the Holidays" peaked at #16 and #38, respectively, on the UK Independent Singles Chart.
 In addition, a mini-album with "Running Girl" as the lead track, and an EP centering on "Bluebell Morning" were released.